StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `TexFormat.Depth32s8` — 32-bit depth + 8-bit stencil (40 bpp).
 More depth precision than Depth24s8 but heavier on memory.
 Use this when you need both 32-bit depth precision and a stencil channel for masking effects.
 - `TexFormat.DepthStencil` — 24-bit depth + 8-bit stencil.
 Depth tracks how close to the camera each pixel is so near objects correctly occlude far ones.
 Stencil data can be used for clipping effects, deferred rendering, or shadow effects.
 A sensible default for most scenes!
 - `TexFormat.Etc1Rgb` — ETC1 RGB, no alpha, 4 bpp.
 Widely supported on older Android devices and OpenGL ES 2.0+ GPUs.
 Quality is acceptable for diffuse color but it's been superseded - prefer Etc2 or Astc on newer hardware!
+- `TexFormat.Etc1RgbSrgb` — ETC1 sRGB RGB, no alpha, 4 bpp.
+The sRGB counterpart to Etc1Rgb - the GPU converts to linear on sample, so this is the correct choice for color textures.
 - `TexFormat.Etc2R11` — ETC2/EAC single 11-bit unsigned-normalized channel, 4 bpp.
 The ETC equivalent of Bc4 - great for compressed grayscale or heightmap data on mobile GPUs!
 - `TexFormat.Etc2Rg11` — ETC2/EAC two 11-bit unsigned-normalized channels, 8 bpp.
 The ETC equivalent of Bc5 - great for compressed two-channel data like tangent-space normal maps on mobile GPUs!
 - `TexFormat.Etc2Rgba` — ETC2 linear color with full alpha, 8 bpp.
 Standard compressed format for data textures with alpha on OpenGL ES 3.0+ mobile devices.